 The Community Arts Initiative allows the Museum to serve as an art and cultural resource within Boston-area communities.
-Working with eight community organizations, the Community Arts Initiative introduces youth to the Museum's collections and the art-making process, while also helping them understand how art can be an important part of their lives.
+Working with ten community organizations, the Community Arts Initiative introduces youth to the Museum's collections and the art-making process, while also helping them understand how art can be an important part of their lives.

-Currently, the MFA partners with eight community organizations including five Boys & Girls Clubs of Boston located in Blue Hill, Charlestown, Chelsea, Roxbury, and South Boston; West End House Boys & Girls Club of Allston-Brighton; United South End Settlement House (USES); and Boston Chinatown Neighborhood Center (BCNC).
+Currently, the MFA partners with ten community organizations including five Boys & Girls Clubs of Boston located in Blue Hill, Charlestown, Chelsea, Roxbury, and South Boston; West End House Boys & Girls Club of Allston-Brighton; United South End Settlement House (USES); and Boston Chinatown Neighborhood Center (BCNC).

 The Museum also has an associate partnership with the Vine Street Community Center in Roxbury, a Boston Youth and Families Center.